JavierJia/javierjia.github.com/_posts/2012-05-29-visa-studyplan.md

 The whole Ph.D program will last 5 years at most.
 During the first 2 years, I will concentrate on obtaining 47 units of graduate credit, 12 units each quarter.
 And in order to keep eligible for my fellowship, I will do my best to make my every course reach A level.

-I will begin to do research with my advisor since the second year.
-I would like to start from the Query Correction Project.
+I will begin to do research with my advisor since the second year and start from the Query Correction Project first.
-I will concentrate on the project using my NLP experience as while being learning the leading knowledge of computation on the large data.
+In that project I will use my NLP experiences as well be learning the leading knowledge of computation on the large data.

-After that I'd like to participate in the FLAMINGO Project on Data Cleaning i.e., how to deal with errors and inconsistencies in information systems.
+After that I hope to participate in the FLAMINGO Project on Data Cleaning i.e., how to deal with errors and inconsistencies in information systems.
 I will have 2 or 3 years to study how to support powerful keyword search with efficient indexing structures and algorithms in a clouding-computing infrastructure.
 And write my dissertation on it.